A-03265

 Plain Language

-Residents have the right to opt out of automated systems in favor of a human alternative where appropriate — assessed based on reasonable expectations in context, with emphasis on broad accessibility and protection from harmful impacts.
-Separately, residents must have access to a timely human review and remedy process when an automated system fails, produces errors, or when they wish to appeal or contest an outcome.
-The human fallback process must be accessible, equitable, effective, maintained over time, accompanied by operator training, and must not impose unreasonable burdens on the public.
-The opt-out right is qualified ('where appropriate'), but the human fallback for errors and appeals appears to be a mandatory right.
+Residents have the right to opt out of automated systems in favor of a human alternative where appropriate, based on reasonable expectations and the risk of harmful impacts.
+When a system fails, produces an error, or when a resident wishes to appeal or contest an outcome, they must have access to a timely human consideration and remedy through a fallback and escalation process.
+The human fallback process must be accessible, equitable, effective, maintained, accompanied by operator training, and must not impose an unreasonable burden.
+This creates both an opt-out right and a mandatory human review/appeal mechanism.

 Statutory Text